STORIES OF FREEDOM

 Born and raised in a squatters camp next to a Hindu temple in Delhi, India, most of Babli's life has been full of fear.
 Babli and her sisters spent each night wondering if they would be safe.
 Every afternoon, Babli decorated hands with henna for the small price of five rupees (about $0.10).
 The money always went to fund her father's alcoholism, until he left the family to fend for themselves.
 Three years ago, Babli was rescued from her horrible circumstances.
 She had the opportunity to read and write Hindi, practice English, and complete vocational training.
 The education she received has enabled her to work in a steady job.
 She is working to save enough money to buy a house and rescue her sisters from the slum.
 She dreams of giving her family the same opportunities she received and breaking the cycle of poverty for good.

 Growing up in an environment where you must overcome challenges, Guddu has been resourceful from a young age and has made numerous efforts to contribute to his family needs.
 At the age of 14, Guddu left home to find work in other cities.
 But like many, time after time he was promised his wage only to be left with nothing after months of work.
 Now as a young man, Guddu has found a place working on MADE FREE products where he is paid a fair wage on time, all the while being challenged to greater levels and treated with respect.
-Little did he know, his resourcefulness would pay off as he daily solves technical problems and makes the most of every raw material and hand tool available to get the job done well.
+Little did he know, his resourcefulness would quickly pay off!
+As he daily solves technical problems and makes the most of every raw material and hand tool available to get the job done well.
 The joy of working in such an environment is impactful, known best by his great smile and energetic attitude in the workshop.

 Heena comes to Delhi, India from a family with little resources, no father figure and an abusive older brother.
 Being the oldest of four sisters, she had the sole responsibility to support her ailing mother and family.
-Heena dreams of being a kindergarten teacher.
+Heena dreams of one day being a kindergarten teacher.
 The income she generates as a MADE FREE crafter supports her family and her own education.

 She still has a vague memory of when she was locked in a 6' x 6' room for 7 days as her parents went visiting their relatives in a different town.
 She was only four years old, but that feeling of being unwanted is still fresh.
 How she survived that ordeal is another story.